jochster/starter-hugo-research-group-iloc/content/authors/brenner/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: His is currently a professor at the Institute of Cartography and Geoinformatics, Leibniz University Hannover.
-He received his Ph.D. at the University of Stuttgart, Faculty of Civil Engineering and Surveying in 2000.
-Since 2002, he is the head of the Junior Research Group ``Automatic Methods for Fusion, Reduction and Consistent Combination of Complex Heterogeneous Geoinformation".
-He received the Internationaler Carl Pulfrich award in 2001.
-His research interests are laser scanning, image processing, and pattern recognition.
+bio: Professor at the Institute of Cartography and Geoinformatics, Leibniz University Hannover.

 # Social/Academic Networking